 The fascinating Madang Museum has many cultural exhibits, and while the 30m-high Coastwatchers Memorial Beacon is impressive but not particularly attractive, the 3km beachfront road next to it offers a pleasant walk with views across Astrolabe Bay.
 The coast to the north has beautiful beaches lined with palm trees and they provide access to some of the most spectacular diving in the world.

-Observe colonies of flying foxes - these huge fruit bats are a common sight in Madang.
-Colonies of flying foxes can often be seen soaring overhead or hanging vertically from the branches of casuarina trees.
-Look out for a glimpse of these raucous mammals, who have become some what of an icon in the town.
+These huge fruit bats are a common sight in Madang.
+Colonies can often be seen soaring overhead or hanging vertically from the branches of casuarina trees.
+Look out for a glimpse of these raucous mammals, which have become somewhat of an icon in the town.

 Clay pots have been the primary source of trade for the people of Bilbil – a village just outside of Madang – for hundreds of years.
 Watching the locals demonstrate how they create these handcrafted wares offers a fascinating insight into their culture.

 Sorry, we currently do not have any sailings to this destination.Search alternative destinations